SatGate-io/satgate/docs/DEMO_PLAYBOOK.md

 > "Stripe charges 2.9% + 30¢.
 That makes a 1-cent API call cost 31 cents.
 Lightning lets us charge 1 sat ($0.001) with near-zero fees.
 It's the only rail that makes micropayments viable."

 **"Our clients won't use Bitcoin."**
-> "That's exactly why we built Phase 1.
-Start with governance—no crypto required.
+> "That's exactly why we built Crawl and Walk.
+Start with the guardrails—no crypto required.
 When they're ready for monetization, the payment rail is already in place."

+**"This seems risky for a conservative enterprise."**
+> "We're not asking you to jump to payments.
+Crawl and Walk are the guardrails—permission control and budget control.
+We build the entire containment system before we ever turn on the fuel.
+Run is optional."

 ---